Barbara Baxley: Career

+Personal life

 Baxley was a close friend of musician Dave Brubeck and his wife; according to him, Baxley was more like a member of the family.
 He later confirmed that Baxley was a liberal Democrat, an atheist, a woman who always put the needs and well-being of others before her own self, and that when she died, he and his wife, Iola, not only handled her funeral arrangements but also buried her in the same cemetery next to their own plots so that they all could be together as one in death, same as in life, because their bond held such a strong connection.

 Death

 Baxley died at age 67 on June 7, 1990, at her home in Manhattan, New York, of an apparent heart attack.
 She is buried at Umpawaug Cemetery in Redding, Connecticut.